 Start by translating each of the ingredients from Arabic into your mother language.
 Because of the spice trade, you’ll find that the names of many spices will sound very similar to their English names like or kammoun (cumin), zaafaran (saffron), and fanilla (vanilla).

 No matter where you live in the world, thanks to the expansion of global trade, you’ll find a lot of today’s food packaging includes nutrition and ingredient labels in a plethora of languages which often includes Arabic.
 So, the next time you’re going through your pantry or fridge, check out the labels on your food items.
 Now your morning routine can include learning Arabic while you’re eating your milk and corn flakes.
 Isn’t that great?

-If you enjoyed this article and would like to know more about the Arabic language and how you can learn it, visit the Kaleela website.
-While you’re there, why not check out the Kaleela Arab language learning app – one of the best Arabic language apps available for download to your IOS or Android mobile device?
-It’s free from kaleela.com.
+If you enjoyed this article and would like to know more about the Arabic language, visit the Kaleela website.
+While you’re there, why not check out the Kaleela Arab language learning app?
+It is one of the best Arabic language apps available for download to your IOS or Android mobile device.